udaan-iitt/editions/2023_Autumn/sprinklr-anush.md

 ---
-title: Sprinklr - Anush
+title: Internship Experience at Sprinklr
 category: Experiences
 date: 2023-09-26T11:22:55.066Z
-desc: Sprinklr - Anush Mangal
+desc: Join Anush as he narrates his journey of diverse interests, challenges, and success.
 authors: Anush Mangal
 starred: false
 ---
 <!--StartFragment-->

 “After due evaluation of their performance in respective projects, we are delighted to share the results and extend a Pre-Placement offer to the following student(s) from your campus…”

 On reading my name on the list, I ran to my parents and shouted with the brightest gleam in my eyes, 'Job lag gayiii!!!'

 They were so happy!!
 Their eyes said it all.